haroohie-club/HaroohieCloudManager/README.md

 Specifically it can:
 * Post patches (and other files) to Digital Ocean storage (and send a Discord message linking to them)
 * Check if a CORS proxy is up (and send a Discord message if it's not)
+* Generate a matrix for the Haroohie build system to determine which patches to build
 * Commit and push Weblate projects
 * Download a ROM (or other file) from Digital Ocean storage (and unzip it if it's zipped)